FriendsOfCake/crud/docs/03-configuration.md

 A `CrudAction` is a class that handles a specific kind of crud action type (index, add, edit, view, delete) in isolation.

-Each CrudAction have it's own unique configuration and events it uses.
+Each `CrudAction` have it's own unique configuration and events it uses.

-If you don't like how a specific CurdAction behaves, you can very easily replace it with your own
+If you don't like how a specific `CrudAction` behaves, you can very easily replace it with your own - see the `custom actions` documentation for how to do this.

 ## Index CrudAction